PelmeenidHapukoorega/Solutions-Architect/AZ-900/03-Azure-Services/Azure app service.md

 ### How does it work?

-It executes code as background process on the same set of VMs that host your maint app service (web app or API app) utilizing simple built in management system and a runtime monitor.
+It executes code as background process on the same set of VMs that host your main app service (web app or API app) utilizing simple built in management system and a runtime monitor.
 You deploy the script or executable program directly to existing app service.

 ### Summry